Kade-github/AvgEngine/README.md

   <img src="https://user-images.githubusercontent.com/26305836/222349515-c41538d7-89c3-410d-9346-04784857f1c0.png">
 </p>

+## where are the files?

+Currently the engine is still being fully developed, and is not out atm.

+It will be later tho so just wait a bit.

 # Introduction

 Hello, welcome to AvgEngine.
 Probably the last thing you should use for a finished product *cough cough.* But a good learning experince at least.